ocaml/opam/doc/pages/FAQ.md

 * Lookup the development packages corresponding to the error in your system's package repositories.

-In any of those case, that's useful information that was missing from the OPAM
+In any of these cases, that's useful information that was missing from the opam
 repository: we would really appreciate that you take a minute to save others the trouble of looking by filling an issue in
 [the opam-repository tracker](https://github.com/ocaml/opam-repository/issues),